 What is the best solar power system for home?

 While many manufacturers believe they are the “best," one way to verify the best choice is to refer to comparisons by reputable sources.
 Two essential elements to consider for long-term value are efficiency and reliability, and the length of the warranty.

 Efficiency is a determinant of how solar energy from the sun is converted to electricity per square foot.
 According to several solar websites, including SolarReviews, SunPower solar systems lead all others in terms of solar panel efficiency but their solar panels are also sold at quite a premium over other very good solar panels that are almost as efficient.

 Length of warranty is a function of the confidence the manufacturer has in their products and an assurance that you are covered if something should happen.
-Many companies offer only a 5 or 10-year product warranty and a 25-year power output warranty, while SunPower provides an industry-leading 25-year protection on performance, labor, and parts, as well as a high level of warranted power output.
+Product warranties can range anywhere from five or 10 years to 25 years.
+Many of these warranties include protection on performance, labor, and parts, as well as a high level of warranted power output.

 To find out if a solar panel system is a worthwhile and attainable investment for you, use the solar calculator to gather the information you need to make a decision.

 Andy is deeply concerned about climate change but is also concerned about cost of living pressures on American families.
 He advocates for solar energy and solar battery storage only to the extent that they make financial sense for homeowners.
 He is not affiliated with any particular solar company in the United States.